PalisadoesFoundation/talawa-docs/docs/internships/palisadoes/introduction.md

 This is an educational opportunity to work with the organization that sponsors the Talawa projects.

-As an intern, you will work closely with the Palisadoes Foundation (TPF) volunteers in your area of interest, such as UX/UI design, systems administration, Talawa project support, or GitHub software development, and technical writing.
+As an intern, you will work closely with the Palisadoes Foundation (TPF) volunteers in your area of interest, such as UX/UI design, systems administration, Talawa project support, GitHub software development, and technical writing.

 All applicants must be: